filamerce/filament-user-panel/README.md

 ### Custom Profile Components

-Take control over the registered components and their order:
+Manage the registered components and their order:

 ```php
 use Filamerce\FilamentUserProfile\Livewire\PersonalInfo;